-Over the years I have been teaching and sharing yoga, many people have experienced some form of healing through yoga.
-Sometimes subtle, sometimes profound, so it is not an easy question to answer, because it is different for many people.
+Over the years I have been teaching and sharing yoga, many people feel they have experienced some form of healing or release through yoga.
+Sometimes subtle, sometimes profound, so it is not an easy question to answer, because it is different for each person.
+You could be mentally feeling freer, or getting out of pain to do with muscle tension or strengthening, or it could be something that really rocks your world and is a game changer for you...but there is no one size fits all in yoga, and we have to actually do it to receive anything back.

-We have had things happen to us throughout life, positive experiences and negative experiences, some that helped us to grow, some that caused us a lot of pain, suffering and grief or bought us joy.
+We have had things happen to us throughout life, positive experiences and negative experiences, some that helped us to grow, some that caused us a lot of pain, suffering and grief, or bought us joy and bliss.

 So stress itself cannot be completely avoided.
-You may have ongoing stress that may show up as illnesses, relationship issues and so on.
 Stress can effect every aspect of our lives internally and externally.
 It actually takes a lot of strength and energy to survive, let alone thrive.
 We need to have tools to help us to deal with the stress, and yoga offers us many tools.

 ....Each day or week when we arrive on our mat, really we are arriving at much more than a rubber rectangle on the floor.
 We are arriving home to our bodies, to our breath and our essence.
 We are letting go of the expectations of who we are, what we should be doing, we are arriving home to ourselves.